What Are the Health Benefits of Pineapple?

 Don't let its spiny skin or sweet flesh fool you.
-Pineapple is a nutrient-packed, versatile fruit that can offer you a variety of health benefits—and be a delicious part of many dishes, from savory to sweet.
+Pineapple is a versatile tropical fruit packed with vitamins and minerals that can offer you a variety of health benefits and be a delicious part of many dishes, from savory to sweet.

 Pineapple is rich in vitamin C, manganese, copper and folate.
 The other nutrition stats on pineapple are impressive too.

 - 2 grams of fiber

 - 16 grams of natural sugar